stereolabs/zed-oculus/README.md

 For more information on this sample, please read our tutorial [Using the ZED Camera with Oculus Rift](https://www.stereolabs.com/blog/index.php/2015/11/17/516/).

+**OpenGL GPU Interoperability**

+/!\ You must have NVIDIA GPU Computing Toolkit installed on your computer.

-To enable Opengl GPU Interoperability (which increases performance), add the preprocessor definition OPENGL_GPU_INTEROP in your compilation command.
+To enable Opengl GPU Interoperability (which increases performance):
+ - add the preprocessor definition OPENGL_GPU_INTEROP;
+ - link the CUDA library cudart_static.lib (commonly at "C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v7.0\lib\x64\cudart_static.lib").

 ##Keyboard shortcuts